Last updated 2021-10-06

 If you are using

 m.ssl (which supports a minimum and maximum TLS version of 1.2 and HTTP/1.x only), then you could use the following dualstack options:

 For more information on updating your CNAME record, see our instructions on updating your CNAME record with your DNS provider.

 Enabling IPv6 on customer-specific hostnames

-If you use a customer-specific hostname, contact Fastly Support and we'll provide you with an IPv6 map or enable your current one.
+If you have a customer-specific hostname, contact email@example.com and we'll provide you with a parallel IPv6 map or enable dualstack on your current one.
 By default, maps will be HTTP/2 enabled and have a global billing region set.
 Be sure to specify any required changes when having a new map created.

 Enabling Anycast IPv6 addresses for apex domains

 Geolocation features for IPv6

 Once you’re up and running with IPv6, test IPv6 by entering a dig command in a terminal application to make sure your map returns AAAA records.
 For example, you can type something similar to this:

 Your output should appear similar to the following: